 Why do I submit an enrollment deposit?

 Due to the limited number of spaces we have available each year, if you are offered admission you will be asked to accept our offer of admissions and submit an enrollment deposit via myACU, our admitted student Web portal.
 Once paid, students will have access to their housing and meal plan options.
 Also note, your enrollment deposit is a pre-payment toward your total bill and will appear as a credit on your first billing statement.

 The $350 enrollment deposit is nonrefundable after December 15 for Spring applicants and May 1 for Fall applicants, although deposits will still be accepted after these dates.

 Are transfer students required to submit their high school transcript?

 Students applying to ACU with less than 24 transferable hours are required to submit a high school transcript for admissions purposes.
 Applicants with 24 or more hours do not have to submit a high school transcript for admission purposes, but will be required to submit a final high school transcript at the time of enrollment or a hold may be placed on the student's account.

 I've completed college hours but have never been enrolled full-time (12 or more hours in one semester) in college hours.
 Am I still considered a transfer student?

 No. Students who have not been enrolled full-time in college hours will submit a freshman application, regardless of how many college hours you may bring in.

 I've been accepted, so how do I register for classes?

 We like to make the process as easy as possible, so new incoming students do not have to register for classes on their own.
 Students must first register for Welcome Weekend or New Student Orientation.
-Once registered, your academic adviser will begin creating your schedule, taking into account the transfer credits you will bring into ACU.
+Once registered, your academic advisor will begin creating your schedule, taking into account the transfer credits you will bring into ACU.
 Detailed instructions are provided in student's acceptance letters.